 8.1 When will I get the decision?

-Reasons for decisions are not published on the PRSB website but are provided to relevant Victoria Police managers, the LPR and the parties.
-If an appeal is allowed, the outcome will be publised in The Gazette.
-The decision will not repeat the information in the Selection File or given in the hearing, but will set-out the PRSB Member’s key reasons for decision and aim to provide you with constructive feedback to assist your career development and performance in future selection processes.
+The decision will not unnecessarily repeat the information in the Selection File or given in the hearing.
+It will set-out the PRSB Member’s key reasons for the decision and aim to provide you with constructive feedback to assist your career development and performance in future selection processes.

 The PRSB website carries a sample decision to assist participants in an appeal.
 Remember that every appeal is diﬀerent, so do not place too much reliance on the issues in the sample decision.

 You will receive the PRSB decision by email.
 If you will not be contactable through your Victoria Police email address in this timeframe, please advise the PRSB Secretary of an alternative email.

 Appeal decisions are not published on the PRSB website but are provided to relevant Victoria Police managers, the CCR and the parties.
 If an appeal is allowed, the outcome will be published in The Gazette.